tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## A Basic Factory

-Generally, for every model in your system, you will want to define a matching factory.
+As a general practice, you will want to define a factory for every model in your system.
 This factory should include any required attributes necessary to create an instance of the model.
 While our models do not have any form of validation, we will pretend a `Camera` requires a `manufacturer` and a `frame_size`, and that a `MemoryCard` requires `storage_capacity`.
 With these requirements in mind, we can create our baseline factories.

 ```ruby
 FactoryBot.define do